nathanlarsen1/ApplyfilterstoSQLqueries/README.md

 <br />
 </p>

-In the screenshot, you will see the SQL query I used and the output from that query.
-The query starts by selecting all columns from log_in_attempts table.
-Then it uses the WHERE clause with an NOT operator to filter the results to output all of the logon attempts that did not occurred in Mexico.</br></br>
+In the screenshot, you will see the SQL query I used and its output.
+The query begins by selecting all columns from the log_in_attempts table.
+It then uses a WHERE clause with a NOT operator to filter the results, displaying all logon attempts that did not occur in Mexico.</br></br>

 <h2>Retrieve employees in Marketing</h2>

-My team wanted to perform security updates on specific employee machines in the Marketing department.
-I was responsible for getting information on the specific employee machines and needed to query the employees table.
-I used filters in SQL to create a query that identified all employees in the Marketing department for all offices in the East building.<br/><br/>
+My team needed to perform security updates on specific employee machines in the Marketing department.
+I was responsible for gathering information on these machines, so I queried the employees table.
+I used SQL filters to create a query that identified all employees in the Marketing department across all offices in the East building.<br/><br/>

 <p align="center">
 <img src="https://i.imgur.com/12T6bRK.png" height="80%" width="80%" alt="Connection Attempt"/>